mbroihier/garage-door-opener/README.md

  15)  sudo cp -p GDO.service /lib/systemd/system/
  16)  sudo systemctl enable GDO
  17)  Pair your bluetooth client with this server
-      - sudo bluetoothctl (you'll need to start the agent, allow discovery, and then initiate a pairing operation from the client)
+      - sudo bluetoothctl (you'll need to start the agent, allow discovery, then initiate a pairing operation from the client, disable the agent, and disable discovery)

 Once paired, reboot:
 ```
 sudo shutdown -r now